1980 Cannes Film Festival

+The 33rd Cannes Film Festival took place from 9 and 23 May 1980.
+American actor Kirk Douglas served as jury president for the main competition.
+During the festival the showing of Andrei Tarkovsky's film Stalker was notoriously interrupted by an electricians strike.

-The 33rd Cannes Film Festival was held between 9 and 23 May 1980.
-The Palme d'Or went to the All That Jazz by Bob Fosse and Kagemusha by Akira Kurosawa.
+The Palme d'Or, the festival's top prize, was jointly awarded to All That Jazz by Bob Fosse and Kagemusha by Akira Kurosawa.

-The festival opened with Fantastica, directed by Gilles Carle and closed with Sono fotogenico, directed by Dino Risi.
-The showing of Andrei Tarkovsky's film Stalker was interrupted by an electricians strike.
+The festival opened with Fantastica by Gilles Carle, and closed with I'm Photogenic by Dino Risi.

-Jury

-The following people were appointed as the Jury of the 1980 feature film competition: